SNChanger/SmartPhoneMauiChallenge/Readme.md

 ####### Input items
 Click on the displayed building information to move to the detailed screen

-   Pharmacy name(ÅZÅZBranch name)
+   Pharmacy name(Branch name)
-   Medical institution name(Å¢Å¢University Hospital) name(Name at the time of purchase, name of agent or principal) date of birth(Target person's birthday Will be moved once the account page is created)
+   Medical institution name(University Hospital) name(Name at the time of purchase, name of agent or principal) date of birth(Target person's birthday Will be moved once the account page is created)